schalk/NetworkMap/README.md

 ## Network Map Files

-Network map files are in '<homedir>/data/' and should be in the follwong format:
+Network map files are in '[project home]/data/' and should be in the follwong format:
 ```
 { "nodes" :
   [